 improve your circulation (by increasing the blood flow, getting the heart pumping around the body faster, and flushing the blood through the arteries)

 Brisk walking depends on your level of fitness.

-One method to determine ‘brisk walking’ is number of steps per minute.
+One method to determine ‘brisk walking’ is the number of steps per minute.
 For the average individual, 100 steps per minute is defined as ‘brisk’, according to an article in the British Journal of Sports Medicine.

 No need for expensive gym memberships!

 I find walking a great way to get the creative juices flowing.

 When I feel ‘stuck’ or find it hard to make a decision, I go for a walk and 9 times out of 10, when I get back home, I have the answer.

 What does walking do to our brain to help in our thinking?